 In keeping with his commitment to community service and because he feels lawyers need to ensure that everyone has access to the legal system, regardless of background, Jim serves as General Counsel to the St. Petersburg Area Chamber of Commerce and member of the Board and Executive Committee of the St. Petersburg Area Chamber of Commerce.
-He is also an officer, Board Member and pro bono volunteer of the Community Law Program, his local Legal Aid Society.
+He is also an officer, Board Member and pro bono volunteer of the Community Law Program Inc. (CLP), the local Legal Aid Society.
 From 2015 to 2021 he also served as the CLP President.

 “ As business attorneys we are problem solvers for our clients.
 After 30 years of practice in construction and environmental issues, I have learned that even in litigation our focus must be on the best economic option for our client. ”